AdobeDocs/commerce-operations.en/help/operational-playbook/strategy/commerce.md

 ## Objectives

-The following list includes key objectives to consider when planning the digital strategy of your business:
+The following list includes key objectives to consider when planning the digital strategy for your business:

 - Consistency is important
 - Regularly review customer analytics
-- Improve personalisation online
+- Improve  online
-- Interactive product visualisation
+- Interactive product visualization
 - Leverage new technology where applicable
 - Artificial intelligence (AI)
 - More delivery options
 - Appropriately plan for upgrades and site maintenance

-See the following diagram for a suggested commerce strategy framework:
+See the following diagram for a suggested ecommerce strategy framework:

 ![Commerce strategy framework diagram](../../assets/playbooks/commerce-strategy-framework.png)